How do our identities shift as we age? What’s possible? What’s scary?

 We think of GENerate as a “journey group” — a yearlong, intensive group experience that combines intellectual and heart-centered modes of engaging.
 You can expect to do some reading and journaling in and outside of sessions, to have opportunities to share what you’re thinking and feeling about your own aging and the broader cultural landscape of aging, and to be met with support and curiosity from facilitators and other participants.

-• Role in community: Shifting relationships to work, purpose, and service
+• Shifting perspectives to work, service, and purpose

-• Spirituality: The role of contemplative practices and ritual in making meaning of life transitions
+• The role of contemplative practices and ritual in making meaning of life transitions

 The facilitators of GENerate combine expertise in adult education, pastoral training, Judaic content knowledge, and artistry to guide you in becoming the storyteller of your life.